OwlH-net/OwlH-Documentation/source/main/OwlH-elk.rst

     # vi /etc/filebeat/filebeat.yml

 .. attention::
-    be sure your file looks like this, but please do not overwrite current filebeat.yml and respect the ouput section.
+    be sure your file looks like this, but please do not overwrite current filebeat.yml and respect the ``output`` section.

 .. code-block:: console